 The income yield that is available from fixed income investments varies according to their quality.
 Lower quality (junk or non-investment grade) issues usually offer a higher yield to attract investors (as they may be otherwise put off by the increased risk/volatility) whilst gilts generally offer much lower returns; they are underwritten by the government and so the risk of default is much reduced.

-• Property – The long-term historic performance of commercial property has very little correlation with the performance of corporate bond or equity based investments.
+• UK Investment Property – The long-term historic performance of UK investment property has very little correlation with the performance of corporate bond or equity based investments.
 For investors looking to diversify their portfolio, property funds have historically offered attractive returns.
 Income from commercial property funds is often derived from contractually binding contracts of rent paid by business tenants to occupy property.
 Consequently leases are often arranged over a long period and generally include an ‘upwards only clause’ which ensures that rents are not negotiated downwards during the lease period, even in times of falling markets.

 Added to the rental incomes, property has the added attraction of potentially appreciating in value over time, and although property values do fall, the ‘bricks and mortar’ assets of a fund remain.
 However, returns from a property fund are not guaranteed and the value of any such investment can fall as well as rise.